h0n9/cloud-secrets-manager/README.md

 $ brew install h0n9/devops/cloud-secrets-manager
 ```

 That's it!
-You can now use the `cloud-secrets-manager`, or `csm` commands.
+You can now use the `cloud-secrets-manager` or `csm` commands.

 > For `aws-vault` users, you can use the following command to execute the
 `cloud-secrets-manager` command with the specified AWS profile: